 It’s important to note that just because something gets noted on your credit report, this doesn’t mean it will affect your credit score.
 In addition, some factors affect your score more than others, and collection accounts are beginning to affect your score less and less.

 New credit scoring models, such as FICO 9 and VantageScore 4.0 do not give the same “weight” to medical collections as they give to other types of collection accounts.
 Essentially, this acknowledges that medical collections aren’t necessarily a sign that someone is irresponsible with credit, which is what your credit score is supposed to indicate.
-Additionally, FICO 9 also completely ignores any collections accounts that are under $100.
+Additionally, FICO 9 also completely ignores any collection accounts that are under $100.
 They’re not factored into your score calculation.

 Be aware that these newer scoring models are not yet as widely used by lenders as previous models.
-Currently FICO 8 is the most widely used scoring model in lending decisions.
+Currently, FICO 8 is the most widely used scoring model in lending decisions.
 But eventually, most lenders will transition to the newer model, which will be good for consumers.